kapilduraphe/okta-mcp-server/README.md

 - Check if the server built successfully
 - Verify file permissions on build/index.js (should be 755)
 - Try running the server directly: `node /path/to/build/index.js`

+**Search Issues:**
+- Some search operators are not supported for all attributes (e.g., `contains` doesn't work for `department`)
+- The server automatically falls back to alternative search methods when needed
+- Check the response message for which search method was used

 ### Viewing Logs